The New Yorker

 Photographer: Brendan George Ko

-We didn’t cover the entire migration path which starts off in and around the Great Lakes area between the Canada and US border and goes southbound till reaching the middle of Mexico.
+Brendan: We didn’t cover the entire migration path which starts off in and around the Great Lakes area between the Canada and US border and goes southbound till reaching the middle of Mexico.
 The monarch butterflies born in the north are the very butterflies that arrive in Mexico and it is their offspring return back to where their parents came from after 4-5 generations.

 It was a juggle the entire time as I was operating three cameras for the entire assignment.
 I had one camera for video, one for both stills and slow-motion video, and one film camera.
 My assistant and fixer helped carry my gear.
-Because we had restrictions on an additional lighting, whether it was constant or strobe, I was constantly moving around, carefully as there’s thousands of butterflies at my feet, in search of good light.
+Because we had restrictions on any additional lighting, whether it was constant or strobe, I was constantly moving around, carefully as there’s thousands of butterflies at my feet, in search of good light.
 Even setting up a tripod was a delicate procedure.
-For the entire time on location I was lost in euphoria of being surrounded by all these butterflies and the frenzy of documenting it all in four different modes, on top of having to shoot vertical and horizontal.
+For the entire time on location I was lost in the euphoria of being surrounded by all these butterflies and the frenzy of documenting it all in four different modes, on top of having to shoot vertical and horizontal.
 It was a lot!

-Once we had access to a place we move as the butterflies moved.
+In terms of framing: Once we had access to a place we move as the butterflies moved.
 Because we weren’t allowed to make noise, we would wave and signal to each other where the butterflies were taking flight in the masses.
 I would drop my bag to shoot something then ten minutes later I would be down the hill at a completely new scene with whatever I had on me.
 It felt like covering a war of the butterflies and I was Dennis Hopper in Apocalypse Now with five cameras around my neck and constantly calculating how to document something.
 I wanted to convey what it is like to experience this event, I wanted that magic and its detail to be carried in the images.

 I wore a giant butterfly outfit, just kidding.
 The mornings were cold and the mid-days were hot, so I had shorts in my bag, I’d start off the day with a hoodie and raincoat, and strip off layers.
 I had my trusty travel backpack and a large hip bag on me for easy access.
 I wore sneakers to tiptoe easily.